mightyjens/mightyjens.github.io/content/posts/2024/paperless-postgres-encoding-error.md

     appendFilePath: true
 ---

-Maybe it will help some of you, but I just had an error updating 2.8.0 on my Paperless NGX instance.
+Maybe it will help some of you, but I just had an error updating 2.8.0 on my bare metal Paperless NGX instance.
 When trying to migrate the changes, the following error occured:

 > Conversion between UTF8 and SQL_ASCII is not supported